Along with the many life changes after a traumatic brain injury (TBI), intimate relationships are impacted in a variety of ways due to:

 Realize that there may be grief and discouragement involved with missing the “pre-injury” person.
 However, with a combination of knowledge, support and compassion, it is possible to maintain healthy, loving relationships.
 It’s likewise important to accept care support to allow each other more time to place emphasis on the relationship aside from care needs.

-Contact Harmony Home Health & Hospice to learn more about our specialized care for individuals with TBI from our highly skilled Salt Lake City home health care services.
+Contact Harmony Home Health & Hospice to learn more about our specialized care for individuals with TBI from our highly skilled home health care services and home hospice in Salt Lake City.
 We’re pleased to provide a full range of personalized care throughout Salt Lake City and the surrounding areas.